Water vole revival at Malham Tarn

-Rangers will spend the coming months surveying water voles, looking for signs like the animals’ ‘litter’ (excrement), burrows and nibbled grass ends.
+Rangers will continue to carry out water vole surveying, looking for signs like the animals’ ‘litter’ (excrement), burrows and nibbled grass ends.

-'It will let us estimate the number of water voles we have here at Malham Tarn,' says Roisin.
+'It lets us estimate the number of water voles we have here at Malham Tarn,' says Roisin.

 Can you help?